-- VIII.10.1 An Annual Performance Review shall be conducted for all members holding continuing appointments, except for those on leave or in their final year of service. - VIII.10.2 The purpose of this Annual Performance Review is to: - (a) provide an annual assessment of performance that allows recognition of a member's achievements; - (b) identify areas for development in the member's teaching, research and/or service activities, as appropriate to the member's duties and responsibilities as in VIII.1.1; - (c) provide for formative support, dialogue, mentoring, and accountability; - (d) provide a basis for salary increments linked to satisfactory performance. - VIII.10.3 For a member with a cross-appointment, references throughout this Article to the Dean shall mean the Dean of the division that houses the member's home unit, unless stated otherwise. - VIII.10.4 A member's Annual Report and Review of Annual Performance along with any written communication or response generated under this article shall be retained in a member's Personnel File. - VIII.10.5 In reviewing the member's Annual Performance, the Dean shall take into account the following for the year in review: - (a) the member's Annual Report; - (b) the duties assigned to the member; - (c) the member's workload; - (d) student experience of teaching surveys (SETS); - (e) any mitigating factors affecting the member's annual performance. - VIII.10.6 The Dean shall apply review criteria in a manner that is fair, equitable, and reasonable. - VIII.10.7 The Dean's review of a member's performance shall result in one of the following findings: - (a) meets expectations; - (b) generally meets expectations with some areas that require development; - (c) does not meet expectations.
+- VIII.10.1 An Annual Performance Review shall be conducted for all members holding continuing appointments, except for those on leave or in their final year of service. - VIII.10.2 The purpose of this Annual Performance Review is to: - (a) provide an annual assessment of performance that allows recognition of a member's achievements; - (b) identify areas for development in the member's teaching, research and/or service activities, as appropriate to the member's duties and responsibilities as in VIII.1.1; - (c) provide for formative support, dialogue, mentoring, and accountability; - (d) provide a basis for salary increments linked to satisfactory performance. - VIII.10.3 For a member with a cross-appointment, references throughout this Article to the Dean shall mean the Dean of the division that houses the member's home unit, unless stated otherwise.

-- VIII.10.8 The Annual Performance Review shall be in writing.
-In cases where the Annual Performance review results in a finding of (b) or (c) above, the Dean shall provide a substantive explanation of the findings. - VIII.10.9 Once the Annual Performance Review has been completed, the Dean shall send a copy to the member electronically and via printed copy in the internal university mail, no later than the second Friday in November.
+- VIII.10.4 A member's Annual Report and Review of Annual Performance along with any written communication or response generated under this article shall be retained in a member's Personnel File. - VIII.10.5 In reviewing the member's Annual Performance, the Dean shall take into account the following for the year in review: - (a) the member's Annual Report; - (b) the duties assigned to the member; - (c) the member's workload; - (d) student experience of teaching surveys (SETS); - (e) any mitigating factors affecting the member's annual performance. - VIII.10.6 The Dean shall apply review criteria in a manner that is fair, equitable, and reasonable. - VIII.10.7 The Dean's review of a member's performance shall result in one of the following findings: - (a) meets expectations; - (b) generally meets expectations with some areas that require development; - (c) does not meet expectations. - VIII.10.8 The Annual Performance Review shall be in writing.
+In cases where the Annual Performance review results in a finding of (b) or (c) above, the Dean shall provide a substantive explanation of the findings. - VIII.10.9 Once the Annual Performance Review has been completed, the Dean shall send a copy to the member electronically no later than the second Friday in November with a printed copy to be placed in each member's personnel file, no later than the second Friday in December